raskrebs/sonar/README.md

 - Hides desktop apps (Figma, Discord, etc.) by default
 - Configurable columns, filtering, and sorting
 - JSON output for scripting
+- Log streaming and process attach for Docker and native services
 - Port forwarding, real-time watch mode, and more

 ## Install